In this article:

 You may be able to get a mortgage modification—a restructuring of loan terms that lowers your monthly payment—if you can show your lender that financial hardship is preventing you from making scheduled payments.
 Here's what a mortgage modification is, how it works, qualification requirements and a step-by-step guide to applying for a mortgage modification.

 What Is a Mortgage Modification?

-- Extending your repayment period: Stretching out your loan repayment over a longer period of time will reduce your monthly payments.
-Just keep in mind that doing so may significantly increase the total amount of interest you pay over the life of the loan.
-If your situation changes and you're able to afford a higher payment, however, you can consider refinancing to a loan with a better rate.
+- Extend your repayment period.
+Adding months or years of additional payments onto your loan can reduce your monthly payments and increase the amount of interest you pay over the life of the loan.
+If your situation changes and you're able to afford a higher payment, you can consider making extra payments to pay the loan off early, or refinancing if a loan with a better rate becomes available.

-- Be at least one regular mortgage payment behind or show that missing a payment is imminent.
+- You're at least one regular mortgage payment behind, or a missed payment is imminent.

-- Provide evidence of significant financial hardship, for reasons such as:
+- You've incurred significant financial hardship, for reasons including: